 The Santa Barbara Chapter of the American Institute of Architects (AIA) conducts an annual juried Design Awards Program to honor the work of its membership.
 Organized by the Architectural Foundation of Santa Barbara since 1990, this program has provided children in Santa Barbara with the opportunity to appreciate and sketch examples of prominent local architecture.
 The exhibition is presented in collaboration with the Santa Barbara County Office of Arts & Culture and the Santa Barbara County Arts Commission.

-Following its run in Santa Barbara, the exhibition will move to Santa Maria from July 24 through September 8, 2017 at the Betteravia Gallery located at the Joseph Centeno Betteravia Government Building, 511 E. Lakeside Pkwy.
-Presentations by award winners will take place from 5:30 to 7 p.m.
-July 27 at the Betteravia Gallery.
+The exhibition is in Santa Maria at the Betteravia Gallery located at the Joseph Centeno Betteravia Government Building, 511 E. Lakeside Pkwy.

 The entries in this year’s Design Awards program reflect the diverse range of current thought about architectural design in our community.
 Entries were submitted in seven categories: Small Projects, Interior Architecture, Non-Residential and Residential, Multi Family/Mixed Use, Historic Preservation /Renovation & Santa Barbara Architectural Heritage projects.
 A select jury of three distinguished architects from outside Santa Barbara recognized projects with an Honorable Mention, Merit Designation or Honor Award.